ZachiNachshon/anchor/docs/dynamic-command.md

     ...
 ```

-To list all available domian items of a single dynamic command, we can issue a pre-defined `status` sub-command to print its comprising items:
+To list all available domain items of a single dynamic command, we can issue a pre-defined `status` sub-command to print its comprising items:

 ```bash
 anchor app status